Shaperail lets you declare auth at the endpoint layer so the access contract stays next to the route definition.

 auth: [admin, member]

-The request must carry credentials that map to one of those roles.
+The authenticated request must map to one of those roles.

 Owner-based endpoints